joelburton/Homework/Homework02/README.md

 I've attached the code we have so far in the file produce_summary.py along with delivery logs for the last three days.

-P.S.
-I've noticed that the CEO doesn't really read an email unless it's in all UPPER CASE.
-Any way you could make the script print in all uppercase letters?

 Thanks,
 Mel
 Team Lead